 Faculty Load Banking (FLB) Primer

-Effective with the ratification of the 2015 Tentative Agreement, Contract faculty have the right to load banking.
-Accrued load can now be used to supplement family/personal leaves and educational leaves, as well as to offset the 40 percent loss of load for full-year sabbatical leaves.
-If you have questions that are not covered here—or if any of the following information needs further clarification—don't hesitate to contact the AFA office.
+Per Article 32.07, contract faculty have the right to load banking.
+Accrued load can be used to supplement Family/Personal leaves and Special Educational Leaves, as well as to offset the 40 percent loss of load for full-year sabbatical leaves.
+If you have questions that are not covered here—or if any of the following information needs further clarification—please don't hesitate to contact the AFA office.

 1. What can I use banked load for?